exponea/exponea-flutter-sdk/Documentation/tracking.md

 #### Stop the SDK and wipe all tracked data

-The SDK caches data (such as sessions, events, and customer properties) in an internal local database and periodically sends them to the Bloomreach Engagement app.
+The SDK caches data (such as sessions, events, and customer properties) in an internal local database and periodically sends them to the {user.mkg} app.
 These data are kept locally if the device has no network, or if you configured SDK to upload them less frequently.

-If a customer is removed from the Bloomreach Engagement platform, you may also need to remove their data from local storage.
+If a customer is removed from the {user.mkg} platform, you may also need to remove their data from local storage.

-**Don't initialize the SDK after deleting the customer.** Depending on your configuration, initializing the SDK could trigger an upload of any locally stored events, which may unintentionally recreate the customer profile in Bloomreach Engagement using the stored customer IDs.
+**Don't initialize the SDK after deleting the customer.** Depending on your configuration, initializing the SDK could trigger an upload of any locally stored events, which may unintentionally recreate the customer profile in {user.mkg} using the stored customer IDs.

 To prevent this, invoke `stopIntegration()` immediately without initializing the SDK: